-Kakadu is Australia’s largest national park, 250km west of Darwin and east of the vast Arnhem Land plateau.
+Kakadu is Australia’s largest land-based national park, 250km west of Darwin and east of the vast Arnhem Land plateau.

 It is a place of living culture used by Mirarr and other Bininj (Aboriginal people) every day.